tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Cryptographic Attributes

-The five cryptographic operations --- digital signing, stream cipher encryption, block cipher encryption, authenticated encryption with additional data (AEAD) encryption, and public key encryption --- are designated digitally-signed, stream-ciphered, block-ciphered, aead- ciphered, and public-key-encrypted, respectively.
+The three cryptographic operations --- digital signing, authenticated encryption with additional data (AEAD) and public key encryption --- are designated digitally-signed, aead-ciphered, and public-key-encrypted, respectively.
 A field's cryptographic processing is specified by prepending an appropriate key word designation before the field's type specification.
-Cryptographic keys are implied by the current session state (see
+Cryptographic keys are implied by the current session state (see {{connection-states}}).
-{{connection-states}}).

 A digitally-signed element is encoded as a struct DigitallySigned: